Islamic view of death: Akhirah

-Ākhirah (Arabic: الآخرة) is an Islamic term referring to the afterlife.
+Ākhirah (Arabic: الآخرة) is an Islamic term referring to the hereafter.
 It is repeatedly referenced in chapters of the Quran concerning the Last Judgment, an important part of Islamic eschatology.
 Traditionally, it is considered to be one of the six main beliefs of Muslims.
 According to the Islamic beliefs, God will play the role of the judge, weighing the deeds of each individual.
 He will decide whether that person's ʾākhirah (afterlife) lies in Jahannam (Hell) or Jannah (Heaven) on the basis of the weight of either good or bad deeds in comparison with one another.